 The Most Common Mistake When Evaluating Combos

-Most players judge a combo at the moment of the explosion.
-The correct evaluation happens after the cascades stop and it becomes clear whether the board now offers better options.
+Most players judge a combo at the moment of the explosion, but the real evaluation happens after the cascades stop and it becomes clear whether the board now offers better options.

-If a combo did not improve your position for the next move, then it was not worth using, no matter how impressive it looked.
+If a combo does not improve your next move, then it was not worth using, no matter how impressive it looked.

 Conclusion

-In Gardenscapes, combos are not the goal by themselves.
+In Gardenscapes, combos are not the goal.
 They are tools.
-Their real value lies in how they reshape the board and make level progression easier.
+Their real value lies in how they reshape the board and make future decisions easier.

 Have you noticed something that isn’t mentioned here?
 Level differences, changes, or team-related issues?
 Leave a comment.